 It’s sour!
 It’s sweet!
 It’s floral!
-This Lemon Lavender Gin Sour is an enhanced gin cocktail made with elderflower liqueur and lavender bitters.
+This Lavender Gin Cocktail with Lemon is an enhanced gin cocktail made with elderflower liqueur and lavender bitters.
 Just think of it as a grown up version of the best lemonade you’ve ever had.

 I’m no stranger to sour cocktail recipes and creative reinventions of sour drinks.
-During warm weather, I love sipping on a Pear Elderflower Sour, Clementine Blood Orange Sour, and this new and improved Lemon Lavender Gin Sour.
+During warm weather, I love sipping on a Pear Elderflower Sour, Clementine Blood Orange Sour, and this new and improved Lavender Gin Cocktail with Lemon.
 It’s so refreshing!

 The adults at your next spring or summer gathering will LOVE this sweet, elegant drink.
 It’s made with a mix of gin, lemon juice, and elderflower liqueur.
 These refreshingly tart flavors are balanced with simple syrup and lavender bitters, creating the perfect cocktail for garden parties and outdoor celebrations.

 Making more than one cocktail at a time is simple and there’s even an option to make a non-alcoholic version, allowing everyone to enjoy this refreshing drink.
 Cheers!

 At its core, sour cocktails consist of spirits, sweeteners, and citrus.
 This gin sour cocktail recipe is elevated with the delicate flavors of lavender and elderflower.
 The final product is a tart, floral, and frothy lavender sour cocktail (which I like to think of as a refined adult lemonade).

 - Gin - London Dry gin has notes of juniper, pepper, and citrus, and is best for sours.
 Don’t feel like you break the bank on a premium bottle.
 Bombay Sapphire, Tanquerey, Beefeater, and New Amsterdam are budget-friendly options that still work perfectly in sour drinks.